HussainAther/philosophy/neuro/braincomputer.md

 The Hinton-Sejnowski visual recognition system uses a network of two sets of binary units: one for detecting input from external stimuli and the other for connecting detectors to nondetecting units.
 These networks determine the truth and validity of hypotheses by gauging which units fire and which don't.
 It performs a cooperative search in which these assemblies vote for various outcomes and the one with the most votes wins.
+The relationships between various hypotheses depend upon synaptic weights using probabilitiy functions and distributions.